TamTunnel/Apache-TacticalMesh/README.md

 ### Compliance Considerations

-Apache TacticalMesh is designed as a **general-purpose, dual-use platform**:
+TacticalMesh is designed as a **general-purpose, dual-use platform**:

 - ✅ Does not include classified information or algorithms
 - ✅ Does not include cryptographic implementations beyond standard TLS